 - If you fail to break correctly on three attempts

 - If a penalty is incurred but there are no pocketed pieces to return, then the penalty is owed till a piece becomes available.

-This is why your shooting skills become so important as it will help you to avoid the fouls.
-Download the GetMega app now, and start playing the exciting game of carrom board game and brush up your shooting skills!
+This is why your shooting skills become so important as they will help you to avoid fouls.
+Download the GetMega app now, start playing the exciting game of carrom board game and brush up your shooting skills!

 In this section, you will learn all about the carrom points rules and how to score and win the carrom board game.

 At each round

 - At the end of each round, to determine your score, count how many of your opponent pieces still remain on the board.